Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Introduction and Motivation

 This line of research continues to expand, incorporating both phenomenological approaches and motivations from fundamental theories, with the aim of offering a more comprehensive and coherent description of the universe's past, present, and future.
 In pursuit of understanding the dark side of the universe, modern cosmology has sought models to explain accelerated expansion.
 The most auspicious scenarios involve dynamical fields, where one of the proposals is the Chaplygin gas (CG) \cite{Kamenshchik_2001} model to serve as an alternative to the cosmological constant.
 The CG model involves using an exotic equation of state (EoS): $p = -\frac{B}{\rho}$, where $p$ is the pressure and $\rho$ is the energy density.
 In this way, one can model the transition from a matter dominated universe to one going through an accelerated expansion \cite{Kamenshchik_2001}.
 The model can be extended to the Generalized Chaplygin gas model (GCG) \cite{Bento_2002} with the introduction of an additional parameter, namely $\alpha$, resulting in an EoS: $p = -\frac{B}{\rho ^\alpha }$.
 See, for example, \cite{Zhang_2006}, where an analogy between the Chaplygin gas and the interaction scheme was found.
 Looking at the \textit{coincidence} problem, it is usually assumed that Dark Energy ($x$) is coupled with Dark Matter ($m$).
+In the standard cosmological model, dark matter and dark energy are assumed to interact solely through gravity.
+However, more general scenarios permit a direct transfer of energy between these two sectors, producing late-time effects that can imitate a dynamical dark energy component or even phantom-like behavior.
+In such models, the usual conservation equations for each component are altered by introducing an interaction term that enables energy exchange.
 The interaction is represented by the introduction of a new term \(Q \) called the \textit{interaction kernel}:

+In this first installment we will consider that the energy transfer is proportional to the dark energy density, i. e. $Q = 3Hb^{2}\rho_x$ \cite{suwa12,delCampo:2008jx}.
+One reason for choosing this form is that it keeps the equations relatively simple and allows us to obtain analytical expressions for the evolution of the cosmological quantities.
+In addition, this type of term guarantees that energy is transferred from the dark energy sector to dark matter, a flow direction consistent with the second law of thermodynamics and with recent observational findings that indicate a preference for dark energy decay, as discussed above.
+Also, this interaction naturally becomes very small at early times, when the dark energy density is still small compared to the dark matter density.
+Because of these reasons, this interaction term provides a convenient and commonly used framework to study the thermodynamic behavior of the interacting GCJG model.